cydriclopez/pgsql-parse-json/README.md

 #### 7.4.
 Make sure your ***~/.bashrc*** has aliases ***pgstart***, ***pgend***, and ***psql*** defined.

-In the 2nd tutorial [Dockerize your PostgreSQL dev environment](https://github.com/cydriclopez/docker-pg-dev) there is a part to [Add these 3 aliases in ~/.bashrc](https://github.com/cydriclopez/docker-pg-dev#5-add-these-3-aliases-in-bashrc):
+Towards the end of the 2nd tutorial [Dockerize your PostgreSQL dev environment](https://github.com/cydriclopez/docker-pg-dev) there is a part to [Add these 3 aliases in ~/.bashrc](https://github.com/cydriclopez/docker-pg-dev#5-add-these-3-aliases-in-bashrc):

 ```bash
 alias pgstart='docker start postgres14'
 alias pgstop='docker stop postgres14'
 alias psql='docker exec -it postgres14 psql -U postgres'
 ```

+With these aliases in your ***~/.bashrc*** file defined, then we can proceed to the next steps.

 #### 7.5.
 Test-run the function tree_insert().